michaelfranzl/rpi23-gen-image/README.md

 Set extra xkb configuration options.

 #### Networking settings (DHCP):
 This parameter is used to set up networking auto configuration in `/etc/systemd/network/eth.network`.
-The default location of network configuration files in the Debian `stretch` release was changed to `/lib/systemd/network`.`

 #####`ENABLE_DHCP`=true
 Set the system to use DHCP.
 This requires an DHCP server.

 #### Networking settings (static):
 These parameters are used to set up a static networking configuration in `/etc/systemd/network/eth.network`.
 The following static networking parameters are only supported if `ENABLE_DHCP` was set to `false`.
-The default location of network configuration files in the Debian `stretch` release was changed to `/lib/systemd/network`.

 #####`NET_ADDRESS`=""
 Set a static IPv4 or IPv6 address and its prefix, separated by "/", eg. "192.169.0.3/24".